Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-A bag is {\it{attached}} if it is attached to at least one vertex in $X$.
-For an unattached bag $B\in \cB(G-X)$ which shares a vertex with some attached bag, we call $B$ a {\it{border bag}}.
-Note that a border bag can be also a simplified vertex.
-For instance, in the graph on the left side of \myfig{fig-attach}, $\{v\}$ is a border bag ($\{v\}$ is not a border bag in the right-side graph).
+A bag is {\it{attached}} if it is attached to at least one vertex in~$X$.
+For an unattached bag $B\in \cB(G-X)$ which shares a vertex with some attached bag, we call~$B$ a {\it{border bag}}.
+Note that a border bag can be also a simplicial vertex.
+For instance, in the graph on the left side of \myfig{fig-attach},~$\{v\}$ is a border bag .
 An unattached bag that is not a border bag is called an {\it{outlier}} bag.
-The second reduction rule reduces the sizes of outlier bags.